Phylliida/mamba_interp/How to mamba.md

 Below, I wrote out the inner loop of Mamba in two ways.
 Both are equivalent, they are just different ways of looking at it.

-"Expanded" does a seperate state space model for each component of the $E$-sized vectors.
+"Expanded" does a seperate state space model for each element of the $E$-sized vectors.
 This is what's actually happening, so I think it's useful to see it like this first.

 "Vectorized" computes all $E$ state space models at the same time.
 Numerically it's the same as "Expanded", but might be useful for reference (plus it's much faster)